cockroachlabs-field/cockroach-encrypted-stores/README.md

 ## Verify Setup

-Verifying that the tables are in the right place require us to query some of the internal meta data of CockroachDB.
+Verifying that the tables are in the right place requires us to query some of the internal meta data of CockroachDB.
 To do this, we need to do the following:
 - Find the Table Ranges
 - Find the Encrypted and Non-Encrypted Store Ids
 - Confirm that the ranges from the tables are mapped to the correct stores.